ProfoundNetworks/bsearch/README.md

 byte streams (such as `LC_COLLATE=C` sorted text files).
 It allows very fast lookups based on line prefixes, like the venerable `look(1)` unix utility.

+Also can be used via a `DB` object with a key-value-store-like interface, allowing sorted CSV files to be used like a key-value store, with excellent performance.

 bsearch currently only supports bytewise key comparisons (not UTF-8 collations).
 This restriction may be removed in the future.